D*Note

+Alongside Wienevski, D*Note consists of musical friends, including keyboard player Matt Cooper who records with Outside and Incognito, guitarist Keith Osbourne and others.
+Vocalists have included Beth Hirsch, Pamela Anderson, Ceri Evans of Sunship, Dee Major and more.
+Other collaborators include scratching from Charlie Lexton as Cool Breeze, rappers Navigator and Krazy Cool D-Zine.

 History

 The first D*Note album, Babel, was released in 1993.
 The second D*Note album, Criminal Justice (1995), was released on Dorado Records in the UK and on TVT records in America.
 Its most well-known track, "The Garden of Earthly Delights", featured the vocals of PY Anderson.
 Like "D*Votion", the track is an example of ambient music.

 Criminal Justice (1995) featured drum and bass rhythms with jazz harmonies, particularly in "Iniquity Worker" and "Criminal Justice", which was remixed by Roni Size and A Guy Called Gerald.

 After two albums on Dorado, the band released the eponymous D*Note album on Virgin dance imprint VC (Virgin Club).
 Featured tracks included "Lost and Found" and "Waiting Hopefully".
 The soundtrack to the short film, Coming Down, was released in the same year.

 Fuchsia Dog, the fifth D*Note album, was released on Channel 4 Records in 2001, along with another film, Out Of The Game, for which it was the soundtrack.
 "Shed My Skin", a co-composition with Anita Kelsey and featuring her vocals, appeared on over a hundred compilation albums.

 The sixth D*Note album, Laguna, featuring Beth Hirsch, was released in 2006 on New World Music.
 Laguna featured cover versions of songs that figured as key parts of Winn and Hirsch’s musical influences, including "Wichita Lineman" by Jimmy Webb, "Guinnevere" by David Crosby, "Edith and The Kingpin" by Joni Mitchell, and "Being Alive" by Stephen Sondheim.